 Embedding nursing expertise in artificial intelligence -based health technology development

-PURPOSE
+PURPOSE of activity

 We aim to identify the role nursing expertise plays in the development of Artificial Intelligence (AI) -based health technologies and to determine how to embed nursing expertise in AI-based health technologies.
 The project will consider ethical, legal and social implications.
 Our overall aim is to improve care equity, patient safety and experience, as well as reduce health care costs by engaging nursing expertise in the development of these technologies.